nathanielsimard/docker-rust-nightly-postgresql/README.md

 # docker-rust-nightly-postgresql
-Docker image for running Rust app using Rocket, Diesel and PostgresSql
+Docker image for running Rust app using Rocket, Diesel and PostgreSql.